cmendozab/BadBankGoogleLogin/README.md

 # Usage:
 > This project has a very simple user interface.

-After installing all the packages you will need to run it by using node index.js from the root folder of the project.
-After runnin node index.js open a browser (it is recommended to open a new browser in Incognito mode) and go to localhost:3000.
+After installing all the packages you will need to run it by using "node index.js" from the root folder of the project (withouth the double quotes).
+After running node index.js open a browser (it is recommended to open a new browser in incognito mode) and go to localhost:3000.
 Port 3000 is the default port for this project.

 # Support:
 > For additional support below is my email.
 Include the title in your email "Help BadBankGoogleLoginV1".